Perception matters. The world is full of geometric shapes and we, as humans, have assigned each one of them a meaning.

 Other four-sided structures like Trapezium and Rhombus have different meanings than squares and rectangles.

-Trapezium (pyramid like structures) depicts better stability and growth.
+Trapezium (pyramid-like structures) depicts better stability and growth.

 Rhombus depicts speed.
 (As in the case of DHL’s logo)

-Psychology of Three Sided Structure [Triangles]
+Three Sided Structure [Triangles]

 Triangle is a leader.
 It is energetic and focused (because of the angles).
 Triangles represent action.
 It also depicts the direction of that action (the side they’re pointing to).

-Triangles Depicts –
+Triangles Depict –

 - Dynamics